Withdrawals appear on a student’s permanent record and count towards a student’s attempted hours. Here are details of

-Students may be granted hardship withdrawals when non-academic emergency situations occur which prevent them from completing their coursework (e.g., severe medical problems, traumatic events/circumstances that cause them to miss numerous classes.).
-Further details on hardship withdrawals can be found in the University catalog.
+Students may be emergency withdrawals when non-academic emergency situations occur which prevent them from completing their coursework (e.g., severe medical problems, traumatic events/circumstances that cause them to miss numerous classes).
+Further details on emergency withdrawals can be found in the University catalog.

 - Military Withdrawal